Europe to get 4 million more Pfizer/BioNTech COVID-19 shots this month

 The drugmaker had previously committed to supply a total of 500 million vaccine doses to the European Union by the end of 2021, with an option for another 100 million doses.

-Sources told Reuters in mid-February that Pfizer and BioNTech had ramped up deliveries to the bloc to a rate of about 5 million doses per week.

-Reporting by Yadarisa Shabong and Manojna Maddipatla in Bengaluru, Ludwig Burger in Frankfurt; Editing by Krishna Chandra Eluri, William Maclean
+Reporting by Yadarisa Shabong and Manojna Maddipatla in Bengaluru; Editing by Krishna Chandra Eluri

 Our Standards: The Thomson Reuters Trust Principles.